When you purchase a universal life insurance policy, you are making a long-term investment in your future.

 When a person is diagnosed with a life-threatening illness, they often have to face difficult decisions about their future, including their finances.
 One option that may be available to them is a viatical settlement.
 A viatical settlement is when a person with a life insurance policy sells the policy to a viatical settlement company in exchange for a lump sum of money.
 This can be a helpful option for people who need the money to pay for medical expenses or to settle debts.

 There are many companies that offer viatical settlements, and it is important to do your research before choosing one.
 We at American Life Fund are a viatical settlement company that is here to help you in your time of need.
 Click here for a free estimate on your universal life insurance policy settlement.

 Selling a universal life insurance policy with a life settlement

-When you reach a certain age, you may want to consider selling your universal life insurance policy.
+You may want to consider selling your universal life insurance policy when you reach a certain age.

-This can be a great option for those who are no longer interested in owning a life insurance policy or who can’t afford the premiums anymore.
+This can be a great option for those who are no longer interested in owning a life insurance policy or can’t afford the premiums.
 It’s also a good way to get some extra money if you’re facing financial difficulties.

-If you’re thinking about selling your life insurance policy, be sure to consult with an experienced life settlement company like us here at American Life Fund.
+If you’re considering selling your life insurance policy, consult with an experienced life settlement company like us here at American Life Fund.

 Frequently Asked Questions

 Do I have to pay taxes on my viatical proceeds if I sell my Universal Life Insurance Policy?